allostimzy/blindSpotX_taskTwo/README.md

 # Drift Management Service

 The Drift Management Service is a Python-based system designed to monitor, detect, and report configuration drifts across Azure environments.
-It securely ingests metadata and Entra ID sign-in logs, compares configuration snapshots over time, and surfaces meaningful changes — particularly those relevant to security.
+It securely ingests metadata and Entra ID sign-in logs, compares configuration snapshots over time, and surfaces meaningful changes, particularly those relevant to security.

 The system features:
 - Periodic polling of Azure configuration data